ShenCiao/Ciallo/README.md

 The project is greatly inspired by [Blender Grease Pencil](https://docs.blender.org/manual/en/latest/grease_pencil/introduction.html).
 To offer a free open-source industrial-level paint program, Shen Ciao will integrate the stroke rendering methods into the grease pencil.

 The final version of the [paper](https://cislab.hkust-gz.edu.cn/media/documents/Ciallo.pdf), and its [draft version](./paper) (two-page abstract).
-The research was first presented at the SIGGRAPH 2023 Conference on Thursday, 10 August 2023 ([video](https://youtu.be/KkwW6M16O3c)), 🔴 and will be presented at the SIGGRAPH 2024 Conference on Monday, 29 July 2024 in Vector Graphics session.
+The research was first presented at the SIGGRAPH 2023 Conference on Thursday, 10 August 2023 ([video](https://youtu.be/KkwW6M16O3c)), 🔴 and will be presented at the SIGGRAPH 2024 Conference on Monday, 29 July 2024 in [Vector Graphics](https://s2024.conference-program.org/presentation/?id=papers_343&sess=sess101) session.

+🔴 We have been selected to join the Technical Paper Demos session on Tuesday, 30 July 2024!
+Feel free to drop by between 3 PM and 5 PM in the Experience Hall! :)

 <table>
     <tr>